SethDavenport/react-workshop/handout/immutablejs-overview.md

 1. Keeping track of mutated data, and
 2. Maintaining application state

 **Immutable** data cannot be changed, but it can only be copied and then tempered with.
-The original data is lost only if we lose the reference to it.
+The original data is deleted only if we lose the reference to it.

 In JavaScript we have 6 primitive data types: